fifth-postulate/finding-the-planets/book/src/finding/image.md

 ### Processing Data
 Our CSV file contains rows of floating point numbers.
 But the `simple_csv` crate returns a slice of Strings.
-We will need to turn does Strings into floating point numbers before we can properly process them.
+We will need to turn those Strings into floating point numbers before we can properly process them.

-We does this by iterating over the `row`.
+We do this by iterating over the `row`.
 Remember how the first column contained the time?
 We don't need it now so we will drop it for the moment.

 ```rust